-- 12. Based on the type of installation you are performing, select one of the following actions.
-Note that the following steps are written for a typical (full installation). - Typical (Full Installation) This selection, which is the default, installs all of the packages on the system.
-This is a safe choice if you do not know which installation type to select.
-This option will install all four host software components - SMClient, RDAC, SMAgent and SMUtil. - Management Station This selection installs the software needed to configure, manage, and monitor a storage array.
+- a.
+You must select the Custom installation option if you do not use the DS4000 RDAC or a DS4000 MPIO/DSM driver as multipath/failover driver such as Symantec Dynamic Multipathing for Windows (DMP). - b.
+For a Microsoft Windows XP operating system environment, the only package that will be installed in a typical installation is the client package. - Management Station This selection installs the software needed to configure, manage, and monitor a storage array.
 This option is for your workstation or management PC.
-This option will install SMClient program only.

-- Host This selection installs the storage array server software.
+This option will install SMClient program only. - Host This selection installs the storage array server software.
 Use this type of installation for the host (server) connected to the storage array (Windows 2000 and Windows Server 2003 only).
 This option will install all host software components with the exception of SMClient program. - Custom This selection enables you to customize the features to be installed.
-The SMAgent package can not be selected without the selecting RDAC package.